Igor Sysoev: Rambler and Apache modules

-Nginx
+nginx

-The development of Nginx started in 2002 after Igor had been administering the Rambler servers, which had been running Apache, for two years, but those lacked scaling capability beyond 1000 users on a single server.
-Increasing the number of servers could help, but initiated the problems of its own, and Igor conceived an idea to do scaling inside a server, increasing the number of possible connections.
+The development of nginx started in 2002 after Igor had been administering the Rambler servers, which had been running Apache, for two years, but those lacked scaling capability beyond 1000 users on a single server.
+Increasing the number of servers could help, but initiated problems of its own, and Igor conceived an idea to do scaling inside a server, increasing the number of possible connections.
 At first the idea was driven by mere technical curiosity, until after about two years he was offered to try it on Zvuki.ru web library of music.

 Among the first customers were Zvuki.ru, Estonia dating service Rate.ee and Russian dating service Mamba.ru.
 There were zero promotion efforts, as Igor didn't have the ability or desire to do that in addition.

 He continued posting program updates on his own website, and the users picked up support for it with documentation and help.
 A user from Austria started translating it to English, which led to first English-speaking users in 2006.

-In 2007 Igor was surprised to see the statistics at Netcraft, placing Nginx at 4% of all web servers, with many customers residing in China.
+In 2007 Igor was surprised to see the statistics at Netcraft, placing nginx at 4% of all web servers, with many customers residing in China.

 Igor recalls the principal difference with the popular Apache server - the ability to work with multiple users in a single running process, saving memory and CPU resources.

 With his aversion to marketing and sales, Igor wasn't seeking to start a commercial company, but first investors started approaching him, and in 2010 he had a meeting with Maxim Konovalov, the future co-founder of the company.
 Another factor that influenced the company's creation was Igor meetings with Serguei Beloussov, a Russian-born Singaporean IT entrepreneur and investor in December 2010.
 Serguei introduced Igor to the idea of "market momentum", with the momentum being quite right to start a commercial business.